stencila/website/src/blog/2019-06-17-blobs-to-trees/index.md

 title: 'From blobs to trees: semantic code analysis'
 author: Nokome Bentley
 date: 19 June 2019
-abstract: We do semantic analysis of code for cell dependency analysis an package requirement analysis.
+abstract: We do semantic analysis of code for cell dependency analysis and package requirement analysis.
 In this post, I take Github's Semantic, a cross-language tool for semantic analysis of code, for a test drive.
 ---

 ## What and why?